lamm-mit/MoleculeDiffusionTransformer/README.md

 Models 2 and 3 solve the same task, albeit with distinct neural network architectures and strategies.

+The models are set up in a flexible way so they can be used to generate any kind of sqeuence data from conditioning, using both the diffusion or transformer models.

 ## Forward diffusion model (predicts molecular properties from  input): Basic model setup

 ```